SassDoc/sassdoc.github.io/using-your-own-theme/index.md

 <p class="note  note--info"><strong>Note:</strong> the last command will require you to setup an npm account.
 Run <code>npm adduser</code> if you haven't an account configured already.</p>

 ## Bonus

+### Markdown, display, group aliases and more

+SassDoc provides a couple of extra features to theme builders.
+Please refer to [extra tools](/extra-tools/).

 ### Play with Swig Extras